 Regular attendance at your therapy sessions is directly related to experiencing good outcomes and resolution of your issues.

 The best outcomes for therapy are possible when relationship counselling appointments are scheduled and attended regularly.
 Every person is different, however, current research suggests that it can take at least 3-4 months of psychotherapy to establish long lasting changes.
-Research also says that you will experience changes sooner rather than later if I am to be effective with you.
+Research also shows that if you experience positive change sooner rather than later, this is a good indicator of getting the results you want.
+For this reason, we track your progress closely and ask for your feedback.

-Together we determine how often you will attend, based on your needs and schedule, which may be weekly, fortnightly or monthly.
-In my experience, the clients that have the most positive outcomes from therapy attend weekly or fortnightly so they can attend sessions on a regular basis.
+Together we determine how often you will attend based on your needs and schedule, which may be weekly, fortnightly or monthly.
+In our experience, the clients that have the most positive outcomes from therapy attend sessions on a regular basis.

 It is possible that by attending relationship counselling on your own that you can make significant changes within yourself.
 These changes typically are beneficial to your relationship.